Skip to navigation Skip to content

 Principal carer of a dependent child 001-04030010

-This document outlines how to assess and record a customer as a principal carer of a dependent child so that their payment qualification, rate, mutual obligation requirements and additional entitlements are determined correctly.
+This document outlines how to assess and record a customer as a principal carer of a dependent child to ensure their payment qualification, rate, mutual obligation requirements and additional entitlements are determined correctly.
 This applies to Parenting Payment Single (PPS), Parenting Payment Partnered (PPP), JobSeeker Payment (JSP), Youth Allowance (YA) (job seeker), and Special Benefit (SpB).
 It also outlines the process to address error codes E630PN, E559NM and E152PG.

 On this page: